fbpx

 Offered in the Summer

-Next Level Python Coding - 410
+Next Level Coding - 415

 Logic thinking will be required.
 Students will practice coding on a variety of subjects, learning both the command structures and the logic.